ibm-cloud-docs/vpc/security-groups-example.md

 ## Command list cheat sheet
 {: #command-list-cheat-sheet}

-For a complete list of the available VPC CLI commands for security groups, type:
+For a complete list of the available VPC CLI commands for security groups, enter:

 ```
 ibmcloud is help | grep sg
 ```
 {: pre}

-To see your security group and its metadata, including rules, you'd type (for the previous example):
+To see your security group and its metadata, including rules, you can enter (for the previous example):

 ```
 ibmcloud is sg $sg